 Other Planning Tips Around Tax Payments

 - Another technique that can be used to reduce the risk of an underpayment penalty is called Annualized Income, and it’s especially helpful for those who use estimated payments to pay their taxes during the year.
 This allows a taxpayer to project their current year tax liability based on their actual income and deductions as of each payment due date, and then pay the appropriate percentage of that tax for that quarter.
 For taxpayers whose income tends to come at the end of the year, this allows them to delay their tax payments until the income is actually received.
-This would include business owners whose income back-loaded to the year, retirees who wait to take their Required Minimum Distributions or investors who realize gains at year-end.
+This would include business owners whose income is back-loaded in the year, retirees who wait to take their Required Minimum Distributions or investors who realize gains at year-end.

 - Taxpayers who find themselves behind on tax payments during the year may find it’s better to increase withholding rather than make an estimated payment.
 The IRS considers any tax withholding as occurring evenly throughout the year, whereas estimated payments are credited on the date they’re made.
 If a taxpayer is underpaid for the first few quarters of the year, they can increase their withholding over the last few months and the IRS will assume those payments were made evenly during the year rather than back-loaded at the end of the year.
 Retirees who choose to take IRA distributions at year end may decide to have much of the distribution withheld for taxes.
 Those taxes will be assumed to have been paid throughout the year, even though they were actually paid much later.